Towards a Finer Classification of Strongly Minimal Sets: Elimination of imaginaries and (Symmetric) Definable closure

 \item If $T$ admits weak elimination of imaginaries then $T$ satisfies the finite set property if and only if $T$ admits elimination of imaginaries. \end{enumerate} \end{fact}

-Immediately from Fact~\ref{wefc}, since in almost all\footnote{\cite{BaldwinsmssIII} shows $\acl(\emptyset)$ is infinite or empty.} of the examples studied here $\acl(\emptyset)$ is infinite \cite[Fact 5.26]{BaldwinPao}, if $T$ admits elimination of imaginaries there is an $\emptyset$-definable truly binary function (given by the coding of a pair of independent points).
+Immediately from Fact~\ref{wefc}, since in almost all\footnote{\cite{BaldwinsmssIII} gives general conditions that imply $\acl(\emptyset)$ is infinite or empty.} in the examples studied here $\acl(\emptyset)$ is infinite \cite[Fact 5.26]{BaldwinPao}, if $T$ admits elimination of imaginaries there is an $\emptyset$-definable truly binary function (given by the coding of a pair of independent points).

 Note that elimination of imaginaries immediately yields finite coding, so in proving that elimination of imaginaries fails it suffices to prove finite coding fails.
 Section~\ref{ce} exhibits a strongly minimal theory with a truly binary function that still fails to (by Section~\ref{geq3}) eliminate imaginaries, as it is not commutative.